wstrm/neckup/README.txt

       localhost:8080 or w/e you specified,
         - see examples/nginx/neckup

-    * Create a nginx server block that has the ./files or w/e you specified,
+    * Create a nginx server block that has the ./files as root or w/e you specified,
         - see examples/nginx/files

     * Optionally add an init script for the process.